-Janus Ringia started playing tennis at age of 7(seven) in the local club of Koronadal City Tennis Club.
-His parents, Father and Mother are the main heroes from the start of his career as tennis player.
-He quoted “my parents are always and will be the ones who will always support me”.
+Janus Ringia started playing tennis at the age of 7(seven) in the local club of Koronadal City Tennis Club.
+His parents, Father and Mother, are the main heroes from the start of his career as a tennis player.
+He quoted “my parents are always and will be the ones who will always support me.”

-Janus, first local single title achievement was the best time in his tennis career.
-Year 2009, GSIS HEIGHT TENNIS CLUB CHAMPIONSHIPS.
-His third tournament was when he was 10 years and under.
-He got a runner up title.
+Janus, the first local single title achievement was the best time in his tennis career.
+The year 2009, GSIS HEIGHT TENNIS CLUB CHAMPIONSHIPS.
+His third tournament was ten under the category when he was ten years old.
+He got a runner-up title.

-My first regional school competition achievement was when I was grade 3.
+My first regional school competition achievement was when I was in grade 3.
 We got a gold medal in doubles.
 My partner was Nicole Gorospe.
-Also a great player to look at.
+Also, a great player to look at.

-My first palarong pambansa achievement is when I was grade 6.
-In team event we got Gold.
+My first palarong pambansa achievement is when I was in grade 6.
+In the team event, we got Gold.
 And in the individual.
 I got silver. (he said)

-Ringia’s, first international singles title, became his favorite tournament among the rest it was 3 years ago last 2014.
+Ringia’s, first international singles title, became his favorite tournament among the rest it was three years ago last 2014.
 Milo tennis championships, In Penang, Malaysia.

-“My first gold medal in a international tournament held in Malaysia was the most favorite travel experienced in my tennis career” (he said on Philtennis interview).
+“My first gold medal in an international tournament held in Malaysia was the most favorite travel experienced in my tennis career” (he said on Philtennis interview).

-For my top 5 secret words and advices to our next future Filipino tennis stars.
+For my top 5 secret words and pieces of advice to our next future Filipino tennis stars.

 - Discipline – when it’s time for training, train.
 Learn from your mistakes and follow your coaches and parents.
 Give precious time and moment for tennis.

 - Run – run for every ball.
 As my coach (Arnel Berdan) said.
 Never stop and never let a ball pass through you.
-Every point counts so run for everyball.
+Every point counts so run for every shot.

 - Respect – respect all players.
 Have friends!
-Enjoy tennis life.
+Enjoy the tennis life.
 It’s not all about winning.
-At the end of the day, you’re still gonna look back at the happy moments you did with your tennis friends.
+You’re still going to look back at the happy moments you did with your tennis friends.